Understanding Life Insurance Policy Lapse

 Automatic Premium Loan Provisions

 Many permanent life insurance policies with cash value include an automatic premium loan (APL) provision as an additional safety mechanism.
-If your policy has this feature enabled and you miss a premium payment beyond the grace period, the insurer automatically borrows from your cash value to cover the overdue amount.
+If your policy has this feature enabled and you miss a premium payment beyond the grace period, the insurer automatically issues a policy loan against your cash value to cover the overdue amount.

 How APL Works:

-- Available only on policies with sufficient cash value (whole life, universal life)
+- Available only on policies with sufficient cash value (whole life and some universal life)

-- Borrowed amount accrues interest at policy loan rates
+- Borrowed amount accrues interest at the policy loan rate (typically 4 to 8%)

-- Reduces available cash value and death benefit
+- Reduces available cash value and net death benefit

 - Can be repaid anytime to restore full policy value